 This is one of my favorite stories about medicine, wrong first assumptions, and love.
 I first heard it when Dr. David Bangsberg gave a guest lecture to my PhD class.
 I’ve been meaning to share this story for the past year but there were certain details that I forgot over time.
 I had a chance to fill in those blanks this summer when I saw Dr. Bangsberg again at the CAMTech-MUST Hackathon in Uganda.

 HIV went from being a death sentence to a chronic disease in 1996 with the introduction of combination anti-retroviral therapy (ART).
 After more than a decade of the AIDS death epidemic, there were those who believed we had a moral and public health obligation to withhold treatment from individuals who were unlikely to adhere to their ART regimen and thereby lead to drug resistant strains of HIV.
-Individuals like poor, uneducated Africans, for example.
+In ancient days there is no testing kit for HIV which has resulted in more HIV cases ,but in recent days we can also avail kit from healthymd.com/hiv to test sexual wellness.

 Dr. David Bangsberg set out to test the validity of these assumptions.
 One of the first patients he encountered was John.
 Here is John’s story: